“Be prepared for the worst.”

 It still isn’t time to go to Audubon.
 She pulls out her laptop instead, creates a new account with a new email address on Facemash, and makes an event page.
 Then invites every person she can find at Tulane.
 She uploads a digital copy of the invitation, too, and sticks the rest in her bag to hand out later.

 She sends a copy of it to Stephen, too, with a little smiley face and a heart and an eggplant emoji.

-GM: Stephen does not immediately respond, but she does get a phone call from a number she doesn’t recognize.
+GM: Stephen does not immediately respond to the flirtatious message, but Celia does get a phone call from a number she doesn’t recognize.

 GM: “This is Pete,” says the voice of the detective from earlier.